AI-enabled inquiry

 Signal Beyond

-AI-enabled research infrastructure for anomalous communication claims.
+Beta platform for testing anomalous communication claims.

 Logic Drift Protocol

-AI reasoning under social and institutional pressure.
+AI reasoning under consensus and validity pressure.

 Why AI